truenas/middleware/docs/userguide/index.rst

 |Figure134a_png|

-Click the “Upload Plugin” button.
-When prompted, “Browse” to the location of the downloaded PBI then click the “Upload” button to install the
+Click the "Upload Plugin" button.
+When prompted, "Browse" to the location of the downloaded PBI then click the “Upload” button to install the PBI.
-PBI.
 A status bar will indicate the progress of the installation.
 Once installed, the application will appear under the Plugins entry of the tree.
 In the example shown in Figure 13.4b, the MiniDLNA plugin has been installed.

 You can now configure and manage the installed software as described in Installing a FreeNAS® PBI Using Plugins.

 **Figure 13.4b: FreeNAS PBI Successfully Installed**

 |Figure134b_png|